pnnl/tesp/install/Linux/Ubuntu_build.rst

 Choosing and Configuring the Install Directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These instructions assume you have administrative permissions on /usr/local, and only
-need to maintain one version of the build products.
-If that's not the case, you
-can define an environment variable, e.g., *$TESP_INSTALL*, and use that in place of
+You must define the environment variable *$TESP_INSTALL*, which will receive
+the TESP build products, examples and common data files. */opt/tesp* is suggested.

+It's possible, but not recommended, to set *$TESP_INSTALL* as /usr/local.
+There are a few reasons not to:

+1. It would result in shared TESP data files and examples being copied to /usr/local/share
+2. It complicates building the Linux installer and Docker images
+3. The simulators install properly to /usr/local by default, but you still have to explicity set $TESP_INSTALL for the example scripts to run properly.

-/usr/local for installation directories.
-The following examples are for Ubuntu;
-other flavors of Linux may differ.
+The following examples are for Ubuntu; other flavors of Linux may differ.

 For Ubuntu in a *virtual machine*, first edit or replace the */etc/environment* file.
 This is not a script file, and it doesn't support the $variable replacement syntax.
 If using